Posts Tagged ‘connecticut blue’

 When you factor in the embedded energy and the $500/ton price tag, I’m not sure Connecticut Blue is all that much better than just using recycled concrete/urbanite for a patio, but there’s no question the stacked flagstone makes a much nicer step.

-All the stonework and most of the plants happened three years ago, so the main thing we did to get the yard ready was to add sod.
-We spend a lot more of our time taking out lawns instead of putting them in, but lawns do have their merits and sometimes you gotta just throw down some sod.
-I’ve been collecting photos of the seed-grown and Carex pansa lawns we’ve installed.
-Someday I’ll do a post on them.
-These Leptospermum ‘Dark Shadows’ were planted as 1 gallons three years ago.
+All the stonework and most of the plants went in three years ago, so the main thing we did to get the yard ready was to add sod.
+I spend a lot more of my time taking out lawns instead of putting them in, but lawns do have their merits and sometimes you gotta just throw down some sod.
+The Leptospermum ‘Dark Shadows’ were planted as 1 gallons three years ago.
 Pretty fast.

 And just to compare with the Connecticut Blue in path fines, a photo of recycled concrete/urbanite in path fines from a different project, the closest comparison I have.